Somehoealive/CIPE-WRO-2026/README.md

 CAMERA

 The camera for use is ESP 32 Camera module.
 Edga impulse was used in writing the program to recognize shapes/objects.
 The object recognition program was based of off a controllgroup of picktures.
 The testing of the camera was done on a seprete setup from the car wich is seen on the pickture.
 The camera diagramm is also included where its simpler to understand how everything was built.

+BUTTON

+BRAIN & BATTERY

+For programming we use arduino uno with c and c++ code.
+For batery we used